dannav/now-compose/readme.md

       - 3001:3001
 ```

-i.e. in the above example `web` could make a request to `api` by requesting `http://api`. `now-compose` will handle this for you, but you will want to reference the urls defined in environment variables that `now-compose` will provide your application.
+i.e. in the above example `web` can make a request to `api` by requesting `http://api`. `now-compose` will handle this for you, but you will want to reference the urls defined in environment variables that `now-compose` will provide to your application.

 | Environment Var   | Description                                                     | Example        |
 | ----------------- | --------------------------------------------------------------- | -------------- |